A gastric bypass, or bariatric surgery, is a procedure that aims to help manage obesity.

 In cases where lifestyle changes are ineffective, a doctor may recommend surgery.
 A gastric bypass, or bariatric surgery, is a type of procedure that can be a sustainable, long-term option for weight loss.

-Generally, these procedures work in one of three different ways:
+Generally, these procedures work in one of

 - Restrictive: A surgeon decreases the size of the stomach.